xin-pan/Redis-Sentinel-Docker-Compose/README.md

 A quick startup for installing Redis Sentinel with Docker Compose.
 ## How to run
-The shell script is working well in macOS.
-You're welcome to contribute on other platforms.

 Start by executing
 ```
 ./run.sh
 ```
+The shell script has been verified in macOS.
+You're welcome to contribute on other platforms.

 ## How to connect
 Redis master is published on port 6379.
 The sentinels are published on the following port: